Svetlioo/work-buddy-client/README.md

-# Work Buddy
+# Work Buddy client

-Work Buddy Client is a responsive front-end React application developed using Vite, offering a user-friendly interface for efficient collaboration data analysis.
+Work Buddy client is a responsive front-end React application developed using Vite, offering a user-friendly interface for efficient collaboration data analysis.
 The application seamlessly integrates with a Java Spring Boot backend for handling file uploads and retrieving collaboration results.
 Additionally, it supports optional storage of CSV files in a PostgreSQL database.

 ## Features

-- **File Upload**: Drag and drop or select CSV files for uploading.
+- **File Upload**: Drag and drop or select CSV file for uploading.
-- **File Management**: Remove selected files and display file details.
+- **File Management**: Remove selected file and display file details.
 - **Configuration Options**: Specify whether the file has a header and choose to store the file.
 - **Upload to Backend**: Utilizes a Java Spring Boot backend for processing file uploads.
 - **Longest Collaboration Data**: Retrieve the longest collaborating pair from the csv file.